What is dysphagia?

 How is dysphagia diagnosed?

-Your child’s healthcare provider will ask about his or her health history.
+Your child’s healthcare provider will ask about your child’s health history.
 Then, he or she will give your child an exam.
 The healthcare provider will also ask about how your child eats and if you notice any problems during feedings.

-Your child may need a blood test if his or her doctor thinks there’s an infection.
+Your child may need a blood test if the healthcare provider thinks there’s an infection.
 Your child may also need an imaging test or other tests.
+These tests may include the following:

 Barium swallow and upper GI series